HohnerJulian/ResearchTikPy/README.md

 <a name="get_following_users"></a>
 ### Function: **get_following_users**

-Fetches followers of accounts and compiles them into a single DataFrame.
-It is advised to keep the list of usernames short to avoid longer runtimes and to account for the large amount of possible followers!.
+Fetches followers of accounts and compiles them into a single data frame.
+It is advised to keep the list of usernames short to avoid longer runtimes and account for a large number of possible followers!
-Compiles them into a single DataFrame with the variable `target_account` indicating the seed account.
+Compiles them into a single data frame with the variable `target_account` indicating the seed account.

 ```bash
 following = rtk.get_following (usernames, access_token, fields (optional), max_count (optional), verbose (optional))